 The Pearland Honor Guard was implemented in 1996 to honor officers that are killed in the line of duty or that pass away for other reasons.
-The Honor Guard is comprised of twelve members, which include a Commander, Squad Leader and team members.
+The Honor Guard is comprised of 18 members, which include a Lieutenant, two Sergeants, and 15 Officers.

 The Honor Guard has taken part in funeral services for several Pearland Police Officers and they attend other agency funerals as well.
 There is no greater respect for a fallen officer than to honor their memory in law enforcement and provide the families of officers the gratitude from the law enforcement community, for one of its own.